SimaoFelgueiras/LearningCompose/README.md

 ## Things that are making me think

 * Do we need fragments?
 Nope
-* Where to place the view model?
+* Where to place the viewmodel?
 * Does the viewModel go as function parameter in a composable function? https://github.com/Spikeysanju/JetQuotes/blob/master/app/src/main/java/www/spikeysanju/jetquotes/view/details/DetailScreen.kt